StingrayCZ/My-Flat-Project/README.md

 I literally started on a brownfield land.
 The main task was rebuilt old flat for four member family into flat with three independentaly rooms for young students.
 I was absolutely untouched by architecture thingking or design apartment.
 First of all I slinked on the floor with a tape measure and find out all of length and matches of each rooms.
 I measured WC room as well.
 After heaped up every dimensions I made model of my flat in SolidWorks.
 Afterwards I visited several shops with furniture, spend much times with catalogues about design.
 The prime detail for making decisions was the cost.
 Choosed pieces I carried forward to 3D models.

 Sometimes I had a problem to find a reliable mass produced furniture.
 And I had to make own design.
-Fox example wardrobe and unusal narrow beside tables.
+Fox example a wardrobe and unusal narrow beside tables.

 ## Main view
 ### ISO and Top view